vanadiumlabs/hardware/arbotix/README.md

-## ArbotiX Rev. A
+## ArbotiX Rev. B

-This folder contains the EAGLE 5.0 CAD for the first revision of the ArbotiX.
+This folder contains the EAGLE 5.0 CAD for the production version of the now discontinued original ArbotiX.
+In addition, the zip file contains the gerber files as the board was last manufactured.

 ## License